StarCraft II: Legacy of the Void: Terran

 The Terrans remain virtually unaltered of their macro-mechanics inherited from Wings of Liberty, meaning they can still deploy MULEs and Extra Supplies.
 The Banshee receives a speed upgrade which can be researched at a Tech Lab.
 The Battlecruiser can now warp instantly to any location, regardless of visibility.
 The Reaper from Heart of the Swarm gains a grenade-like ability that deals minimal damage, but knocks back and temporarily stuns enemy units.
 The Widow Mine remains unaltered, except it now has a targeting beam when it fires, which gives further warning to opponents.
 For new units, the Terrans receive the Cyclone, a Factory-built unit that can lock on and move while firing at air targets only (it can automatically auto-attack ground units), similar to the Protoss Phoenix.
 Another new Terran unit is the Liberator, which can engage aircraft with its normal area-of-effect attack, but can also transform to deploy a powerful cannon to attack ground targets.
+The ground attack mode has a range upgrade which can be researched through the Fusion Core.

 Zerg

 The main alteration to Zerg macro-mechanics is the reduction of extra Larvae produced by Queens per Hatchery, from 4 in HotS/WoL to 3 in Legacy of the Void, and additionally the Spawn Larvae ability can now be used multiple times on Hatcheries to queue Larvae production.
 For units, the Swarm Host, to accommodate for the returning Brood War Lurker, no longer burrows and has its role altered to a "siege assault" unit, able to spawn its Locust while moving and unburrowed.
 The Corruptor has its Corruption ability removed and replaced with "Caustic Spray", with which it can target ground buildings endlessly until they are destroyed.
 The Nydus Worm is altered so that it remains invulnerable while being constructed, removing the opponent's capacity of destroying them before completion with workers.
 For new units, the Zerg receive the Ravager, an evolution from Roaches (akin to Lurkers from Hydralisks and Banelings from Zerglings) and can use a "Corrosive Bile" special ability that acts like "focused artillery", focusing on a specific location and dealing damage to anything it hits, including air units.
-Corrosive Bile can also be used to destroy Force Fields.